J-Baldovino/RowdyHacks23/README.md

 REMEMBER: Add the venv into the .gitignore file or else it will be pushed into the repo the outlined venv name is currently

-IMPORTING VENV: Allows the user to install the basic venv that I used for the project `pip install -r requirements.txt`
+IMPORTING VENV: Allows the user to install the venv packages that are used for the project `pip install -r requirements.txt`

 UPDATING VENV: When new packages are installed, update the import file $ python -m pip freeze > requirements.txt